tracespace/tracespace/packages/identify-layers/README.md

 ## contributing

-Please read the [Contributing Section](../README.md#contributing) of the main README for development setup instructions.
+Please read the [Contributing Guide](../CONTRIBUTING.md) for development setup instructions.

 If you're adding or modifying a filetype matcher, please remember to add or modify an example filename in [`@tracespace/fixtures/gerber-filenames.json`](../fixtures/gerber-filenames.json) to ensure your change is tested.